-Students complete the entire program in six years, earning both degrees more quickly than they would through consecutive degree programs.
-JD-PhD students spend the first two years doing graduate-level course work in various disciplines through The Graduate School, the following two years at the Law School, and the final two years completing their dissertations.
+Students can complete the entire program in as few as six years (varies by department).
+All students can earn both degrees more quickly than they would through consecutive degree programs.
+JD-PhD students spend the first two years doing graduate-level course work in various disciplines through The Graduate School, the following two years at the Law School, and the final years completing their dissertations.

 A Strong Community

 Students from various doctoral programs are treated as a cohort, so they have a community of peers in law, in their disciplines, and among those seeking the combined degree.
 Both law and graduate school faculty are involved at every step to support students' progress in the program and to ensure that each student progresses consistently.

 There is a growing trend among top law schools to hire faculty who have PhDs as well as law degrees.
 Northwestern's JD-PhD program presents the most efficient option to obtain these credentials.

 Interdisciplinary study is a hallmark of Northwestern and the Law School has a higher percentage of PhD-trained scholars than any top law school in the country.